< guide to the library

 So hopefully this library is less a testament to the ideas than their encapsulating form and long history in getting to me, and being taken into my head.
 This is not the only way to think of them, but it's one that this site exemplifies, and which makes the most sense on a winter night like this.

 It's all pretty simple thinking, but also very comforting.
 Boring but also fine.
 There is no correct way or definite reason to look through these books.
-No systematic way by which I will update and make known the update of their meager and sometimes tongue-in-cheek descriptions.
+No systematic way by which I will update and make known the update of their meager and sometimes stupid descriptions.

 If you have books you want to give me, books that I'm overdue in returning to you, or suggestions for things that ought to be on the list, drop me a line.